jf647/chef-gen-flavor-example/README.md

 This plugin makes use of most of the snippets available, and is meant as a reference implementation than for actual use.
-It demonstrates how to create a template plugin with tests and serve as a good example of how to get started writing your own templates for distribution.
+It demonstrates how to create a flavor with tests and serves as a good example of how to get started writing your own flavors for distribution.

+# INSTALLATION

+To install the latest public gem version:

+    chef gem install chef-gen-flavor-example

+To install from (possibly modified) source:

+    bundle
+    bundle exec rake install_gem

 ## USAGE

-To see it in action:

-    chef gem install chef-gen-flavor-example
     chef generate cookbook foo

 This should generate the following cookbook: